-Articles exhibited must be an original design created by the exhibitor (except in heritage arts which may follow a pattern AND Fiber-Non Original Ages 8-10 ONLY).
-Copyrighted or trademarked designs are not acceptable; this includes Team or School logos.
-Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
+Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts, which may follow a pattern, AND Fiber-Non Original Ages 8-10

+ONLY).
+Copyrighted or trademarked designs are not acceptable; this includes team, school logos and/or characters from movies such as Mickey Mouse, Iron Man, etc. Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
-If you see something on Pinterest that you like, use the concept and create something different using the concept; however if it MUST NOT look exactly like something the judge can search for and find on Pinterest.
-The exhibit must combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
-If you create a replica of what you see somewhere else, it is not your original design.
+If you see something on Pinterest that you like, use the concept and create something different using the concept; however, it MUST NOT BE AN EXACT REPLICA OF something the judge can search for and find on Pinterest.
+The exhibit may combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
+If you create an exact replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project.

-Members wishing to exhibit quilts made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in the Visual Arts - Heritage Arts area will be evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.
+Quilts entered in Visual Arts should ONLY be entered in the Quilting Project area in either Level 1 You Can Quilt (SF 50331A) OR Level 2 Quilting the Best Better (SF 50331B).
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.